A practical guide to Zendesk integration in 2026: Is it the right choice?

 Modern integration platforms (iPaaS and AI-native solutions)

-There's a newer, more balanced way to do things: using a dedicated platform that handles the integrations for you.
-These platforms, sometimes called Integration Platform as a Service (iPaaS), are much more capable than marketplace apps but far less of a headache than a custom build.
+There's a balanced way to manage connections: using a dedicated platform to handle the integrations for you.
+These platforms, often called Integration Platform as a Service (iPaaS), are capable of managing complex workflows without requiring extensive custom code.

-• The upside: They are built to manage complex, two-way workflows at scale, without you having to touch a line of code.
+• The upside: They are built to manage complex, two-way workflows at scale, allowing for a high degree of automation.

 This infographic illustrates how eesel AI centralizes knowledge from different sources to power support automation for a Zendesk integration.